SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Discussion

 \section{Discussion}

 In this work, we introduced a new approach to analyzing and quantifying non-uniform microstructures.
-With two case studies, we demonstrated that SR-CLDs provide insights into spatial microstructure variations inaccessible with traditional methods of microstructure descriptions.
+With three case studies, we demonstrated that SR-CLDs provide insights into spatial microstructure variations inaccessible with traditional methods of microstructure descriptions.
 For example, two clearly different polycrystalline microstructures studied in \Cref{sec:neper} had similar overall grain size distributions and mean grain sizes (\Cref{fig:neper}(a,d)).
 SR-CLD captured the differences in those microstructure both numerically and visually via SR-CLD maps (\Cref{fig:neper}(b)).
 Capturing spatial differences is important because microstructure description is a foundation for establishing process--microstructure--property relationships.
 We can expect that a microstructure with a significant gradient is a result of a particular process and will have properties different from those of a uniform microstructure.
 Yet, microstructure descriptions that focus on overall size distributions or mean values without spatial sensitivity will fail to reflect such differences.
 The SR-CLD approach that resolves spatial microstructure variations can therefore serve as a statistically rigorous microstructure description for quantitative process--microstructure--property relationships in materials with significantly non-uniform microstructures.
-For example, SR-CLDs or their reduced-order representations (e.g., from principal component analysis \cite{latypov2018application}) could be used as microstructure ``features'' for machine learning, as previously shown with traditional (non-spatially-resolved) CLDs \cite{Popova2017,ackermann2023machine,fan2021quantitative}.
+For example, SR-CLDs or their reduced-order representations (e.g., from principal component analysis \cite{latypov2018application}) could be used as microstructure representation (``features'') for machine learning, as previously shown with traditional (non-spatially-resolved) CLDs \cite{Popova2017,ackermann2023machine,fan2021quantitative}.
+The second and third case studies demonstrate that SR-CLDs can provide insights into spatial variations of microstructure developing in welding and additive manufacturing, which is timely given active research in the field of metal 3D printing.
+We also note that SR-CLD is a complementary tool to the AR-CLD methodology \cite{turner2016efficient,latypov2018application}.
+AR-CLD is most useful for ``oriented'' microstructures, e.g., microstructures with elongated grains or particles uniformly distributed throughout the material, whereas SR-CLD is most useful for ``gradient'' or other spatially non-uniform microstructures, such as those considered in the case studies above.